starlinglab/integrity-preprocessor/README.md

 # Integrity Preprocessors

-The Intergrity Preprocessors are a set of tools that prepare assets for injestion by integrity-backend.
-The preprocessor also records hashes of running programs and generates data that will be used in the meta-recorder metadata content.
+The Intergrity Preprocessors are a set of services that prepare assets for injestion by integrity-backend.
+The preprocessor also validates assets, records hashes of running programs and generates data that will be used in the meta-recorder metadata content.

-## Browsertrix
+## Browsertrix preprocessor

 This service runs waits for completed crawls in pre-defined Browsertrix archives, downloads them from Browsertrix and prepeares the integrity-backend bundle.
 It uses a wacz/warc processor to extract meta data about the file.